Crayford Cargocat

 Land Rover Defender SOV

 It is notable that 60 or more examples of this vehicle were purchased by the United States for use by their elite Rangers.
 It is capable of being locally modified from stock Land Rover LWBs.
 Some models have been modified with armor inserts on the bottom to prevent damage from land mines, and optional armored doors, side plates, and ballistic glass are available.
 The SOV has become a popular vehicle in England where it was created, as well as in the US.
 Its flexibility in mounting any type of weapon makes it popular with the average grunt.
+The SOV was also used by Spanish special operations units to help safeguard visitors to the 1992 Summer Olympics, but they were kept largely out of sight to avoid panic.
+Other users include the Czech Republic, Israel, Portugal, and Turkey.

 Vehicle